simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_height_for_ellipse.md

 ## `AnimationHeightForEllipse` class docstring

-The animation class for a ellipse-height.<hr>
+The animation class for the ellipse-height.<hr>

 **[Examples]**